Last Updated on by Karl

 We’re all looking to get better and to find out what we’re doing wrong so that we can correct our mistakes.
 Quicksprout takes advantage of this basic instinct, by asking you ‘Are you doing your SEO wrong?’ and asking you to input your URL.

 That sounds pretty enticing!
 I want to know if I can improve my SEO so that I can reach more customers.
 And all I have to do is input my URL?
 That sounds like a pretty good deal to me.

-Of course, this strategy can be applied in many different ways.
+Of course, you can apply this strategy in many different ways.
 Offering people insights into what they’re doing right or wrong will work quite well.
 Alternatively, you can offer insights into something that is important to them.
-And if your using content marketing then there is a good chance that what you’re offering is.
+And if you're using content marketing, then there is a good chance that what you’re offering is.